zylon-ai/private-gpt/README.md

 MODEL_N_CTX: Maximum token limit for both embeddings and LLM models
 ```

-Note: because of the way `langchain` loads the `LLAMMA` embeddings, you need to specify the absolute path of your embeddings model binary.
+Note: because of the way `langchain` loads the `LLAMA` embeddings, you need to specify the absolute path of your embeddings model binary.
 This means it will not work if you use a home directory shortcut (eg. `~/` or `$HOME/`).

 ## Test dataset
 This repo uses a [state of the union transcript](https://github.com/imartinez/privateGPT/blob/main/source_documents/state_of_the_union.txt) as an example.